writechoiceorg/rocketlawyer/pages/ux-component-events.md

 ## Sequence Diagram

 Once the page loads, the RocketDocument Embedded UX component retrieves the interview associated with the specified ID by calling the RLBE service.
+RLBE refers to any RocketLawyer backend service.
 It then displays the first page of the interview, including all relevant questions and fields.
 Note that `InterviewIds` are auto-generated UUIDs, which are neither incremental nor predictable.
 The following diagram illustrates this process:

 ![Sequence Diagram](/media/start-interview.png)

-### **Event Sequence**
+### Event Sequence

 This section outlines the key events in the sequence diagram that occur when loading the RocketDocument Embedded UX component and displaying the first interview page.
 Understanding these events is essential for effective integration and error handling, ensuring a smooth user experience.

 1. **Load Component (ID)**
    - **Action:** The `ParentUI` initiates the process by loading the RocketDocument component.
-This is done by embedding the component on the webpage, usually identified by a unique ID.
+This is done by embedding the component on the webpage, usually identified by a unique ID. `ParentUI` is the web application that embeds the RocketDocument embeddable UI, usually an application developed by a Rocket Lawyer partner.
    - **Purpose:** This step starts the RocketDocument component, preparing it to interact with the Rocket Lawyer Backend (RLBE) to fetch the necessary interview data.

 2. **interview-loading**